AnssiPeltola/LunchDiscordBot/README.md

 # LunchDiscordBot

-School Lunch Bot is a Discord bot designed to fetch and post the daily and weekly lunch menus for a school cafeteria.
+LunchBot is a Discord bot designed to fetch and post the daily and weekly lunch menus for a school cafeteria.
 The bot can automatically post the daily menu every morning at 9 AM and allows users to fetch the menu on demand using slash commands.
 Additionally, the bot includes a sleep mode feature to disable menu posting during periods like summer vacation.

 ## Features